Premium Photoshop Editing On Every Scan.

 Why Preparation Matters

-Fronts vs. Backs (Identify the “Front”)
+Fronts vs. Backs — Identifying the Screen Side

 These slides below are all Fronts.
 They should face up in your stacks.